Is There a Statute of Limitations On Filling an Auto Claim In Illinois?

 - Early after an injury has occurred, it is impossible to have a full picture of how much the injury will cost or how it will affect your day-to-day life.
 Therefore, you can't evaluate the offer to determine if it fairly compensates you.

-Other Common Insurance Tactics That Can Hurt Your Claim
+Other Common Insurance Tactics That Can Hurt Your Personal Injury Claims

 While a settlement is one way an insurance adjuster can reduce the value of your claim, this is not the only action insurance companies take to avoid big payouts to those unrepresented by attorneys.